Pho(SC)-CTC -- A Hybrid Approach Towards Zero-shot Word Image Recognition: Experiments

 The Pho(SC)Net was trained using an Adam optimizer with learning rate 1e-4, weight decay set as 5e-5, momentum at 0.9.
 The batch size is kept as 16.
 The hyper-parameters $\lambda_c$ and $\lambda_s$ were fine tuned using the validation set.
 The final values chosen for these parameters are 1 and 4.5 respectively.
 We also conducted ablation studies with the individual PHOCNet (SPP-PHOCNet) and the PHOSNet counter part.
 These two networks were also trained in a similar fashion for all the three datasets.
 This helps to investigate the effect of adding visual shape representations to the default attribute signature vector (PHOC vector).
 Early stopping was applied to the training process using reducedLR on plateau on the validation set.
 As this is the first work to perform zero-shot word recognition on publicly available benchmark datasets, we compare Pho(SC)Net with the classical SPP-PHOCNet model (trained using the settings in\cite{sudholtF16}).

-The Pho(SC)-CTC and Pho(SC)-CTC\_P models were trained using an Adam optimizer with a learning rate of 0.001.
+The Pho(SC)-CTC and Vanilla-CTC models were trained using an Adam optimizer with a learning rate of 0.001.
 Early stopping was applied on the validation set to avoid over-fitting.
-We compare Pho(SC)-CTC with Pho(SC)-CTC\_P and Pho(SC)net.
+We compare Pho(SC)-CTC with Vanilla-CTC and Pho(SC)net.
 There is no defined search space for a CTC framework as the network's output is a sequence of characters.
 So we cannot compare it with the conventional zeroshot learning results of Pho(SC)net.
 Thus we compare both the models in the generalized setting. \footnote{\url{https://github.com/raviRB/Pho-SC--CTC}}.